mutant-remix/mutant-remix/CONTRIBUTING.md

 </a>

 # Contributing
 This is a comprehensive guide on how to contribute to Mutant Remix and help us achieve full unicode coverage.
 Mutant Remix welcomes contributions from everyone.
+Potential contributors are encouraged to read this guide **in full**.

 <a href="https://github.com/mutant-remix/unicode-coverage/blob/master/coverage.md">
     <img src="https://raw.githubusercontent.com/mutant-remix/unicode-coverage/master/coverage.png" style="width: 50%"></img>